This post was updated on 16 September 2021

 The state primary schools are nearly all rated good or higher by Ofsted, and there are 4 outstanding state comprehensive schools.

+The state primary schools are nearly all rated good or outstanding by Ofsted, and there are 4 outstanding state comprehensive schools.
 As to be expected in an area like this, there is a lot of competition for places in schools and the different education options should be explored in depth before moving here with a young family.

 Transport In Notting Hill

 If you would rather catch the bus, there are various routes you can use to get around including the 7 to Oxford Circus and the 23 to Liverpool Street.
-If you’re more interested in cycling or walking, there are some lovely routes around London via canal paths and Holland Park and Hyde Park.
+If you’re more interested in cycling or walking, there are some lovely routes around London via canal paths, Holland Park and Hyde Park.

 Moving To Notting Hill – Our Top Tips